-Known mostly for making versatile, beneficial olive oil, olives are bursting with rich phytonutrients and are known for their high vitamin E content, cancer-fighting antioxidants and cardiovascular benefits.
+Known mostly for making versatile, benefit-rich olive oil, olives are bursting with rich phytonutrients and are known for their high vitamin E content, cancer-fighting antioxidants and cardiovascular benefits.
 But that’s not all.
 What else does olives nutrition provide?
 Let’s take a look.

 1. Provide Tons of Antioxidants

 Oxidation within the body is proven to be connected to the progression and growth of many diseases like heart disease and cancer.
 Olives are a high-antioxidant food that mainly provide polyphenols, which are antioxidants that have proven anticancer, antidiabetic, anti-aging and neuro-protective effects (1, 2).

 Olives even help boost blood levels of glutathione, which is one of the body’s most important antioxidant nutrients because of it’s ability to recycle antioxidants.
 (3) Although each form of olive has varying levels of antioxidants, they’re present in all of them.
 The benefits from antioxidants like those found in olives transcend almost all body systems and can be a major factor in disease prevention and treatment.

 Because olives are a good source of “good fats,” they don’t damage arteries the way other fats do.
 Studies have proven olives’ ability to lower blood pressure and help control and lower cholesterol as well.
 The hypotensive (lowering blood pressure) effects of olives are due to the oleic acid they contain.
 (4)

 Studies have shown significant decreases in blood pressure and overall cardiovascular inflammation after consumption of olives, olive oil and other food items in the Mediterranean diet.
 (5)